Clemapfel/Mousetrap.jl/docs/src/01_manual/07_os_interface.md

 + How to access a files metadata
 + How to monitor a file changing
 + How to open a dialog that lets users select files
-+ How to store arbitrary objects in a .ini file
++ How to open an alert dialog that the user has to dismiss
-+ How to use icons
++ How to store arbitrary objects in an .ini file
-+ How to customize menu section layouts using icons
++ How to load and use icons

 ---